 Greenway Development: Aspen Ridge Neighbourhood: This project borders the Meewasin Northeast Swale adjacent to the Aspen Ridge Neighborhood.
 Work is now underway on the project.

 Slump Repair at 16th Street and Saskatchewan Crescent in Cosmopolitan Park: In partnership with the City of Saskatoon, Meewasin will be undertaking the re-vegetation of the slope between Saskatchewan Crescent and the river, once the repair of the slope is completed.
-This work will be undertaken in the summer of 2017.
+This work will be initiated in the summer of 2017 and completed in 2018.

 Tree and Native Grass Planting west of the Remai Modern Art Gallery: In partnership with the City of Saskatoon and the Remai Modern Art Gallery, Meewasin will be undertaking the re-vegetation of the area between the building and the riverfront path link to the west of the building, including tree planting along the path.
 This work is now underway.